MinaMedhatKamel/ebay_multi/README.md

     - repositories
     - data mapping.
 - domain layer:
-  - contains the business usecases in our case we have only on business case which is retreving the ADS.
+  - contains the business use-cases in our case we have only one business case which is retrieving the ADS.
 - presentation layers:
-  - in multi-modules projects usually we create a new module for each feature or implement data
+  - in multi-modules projects usually, create a new module for each feature or implement data
 - common-resources layer
   - contains the shared resources and styles that can be used through the features.

 What would you do if you had more time?
 - migrate to kotlin DSL.
-  - add more unit testes for the logic i just did a POC of how to test.
+- add more unit tests for the logic I just did a POC of how to test.
-  - add compose ui test I just put the setup of the espresso but usually we test compose with another way.
+- add compose UI test I just put the setup of the espresso but usually we test compose with another way.

 Which trade-offs did you take?